Submission Guidelines

 • If your piece is accepted, you retain the copyright.

 • We accept reprints as long as you hold the copyright.
-Please indicate in your cover letter if you are submitting a reprint.
+Please indicate in your cover letter if you are submitting a reprint, as well as where and when it was last published.

 • Submissions you send us should be ready to publish.
-If we see a lot of grammatical or verb tense errors, we probably won’t accept your piece.
+If we see an excessive amount of grammatical or verb tense errors, we may not accept your piece.

 • We accept anything and everything.
-We’re focused on fiction, nonfiction, poetry, and art but we’d love to see experimental works that are suited to this digital platform as well!
-(Also read our Wish List or listen to podcast episode #12 where we discuss what we’d like to see.)
+We’re focused on fiction, creative non-fiction, poetry, and art but we’d love to see experimental works that are suited to this digital platform as well!
+(Take a look at our Wish List or listen to podcast episode #12 where we discuss what we’d like to see.)

 • We accept literary as well as genre fiction.